VirtusLab/ergaleia/README.md

 ### kubectl

-The command will get it's credentials from the service token, no special configuration needed:
+The command will get its credentials from the service token, no special configuration needed:

     kubectl version